Recognition of same-sex unions in Kenya: Historical and customary recognition

-Among the Kikuyu, kuhikania, the process of getting married, and uhiki, the wedding ceremony, take place in the same manner for female same-sex marriages as with different-sex marriages.
+Among the Kikuyu, kũhikania, the process of getting married, and ũhiki, the wedding ceremony, take place in the same manner for female same-sex marriages as with different-sex marriages.
 There is no separate term to differentiate a female same-sex marriage from a different-sex marriage.
-As same-sex marriages are not sanctioned by the various Christian churches in Kenya, kuhikania and uhiki continue to be performed through customary guidelines.
+As same-sex marriages are not sanctioned by the various Christian churches in Kenya, kũhikania and ũhiki continue to be performed through customary guidelines.
 Amongst the Luo, female same-sex marriages, referred to as chi mwandu, take place between a childless widow and another woman.
 The female "husband" belongs to the clan of her husband but the "wife" belongs to the widow and her clan.
 Likewise, the Kamba recognise iweto marriages which are "woman-to-woman union[s] sanctioned by Kamba customary law".
 The Kipsigis call this institution ketunchi toloch (literally "one marries for support"), with the female "husband" observing the same betrothal rites as a man seeking a wife.
 British anthropologist George Wynn Brereton Huntingford wrote with respect to the Nandi in 1973:

 A Nandi widow who had no children but possessed cattle could marry a young woman and become her manong'otiot ("husband") by paying the current rate of bridewealth, whereupon the young woman became her "wife".
 This gave both women the legal and social status of husband and wife respectively.
 There was no lesbianism involved here, for the female husband could have her own men friends and the wife could have intercourse with any man of whom her "husband" approved.
 If she had children, not the man, but the female "husband" of the young man was the sociological father.